daveades/alx-system_engineering-devops/0x01-shell_permissions/README.md

 * shell script that switches the current user to "betty"
 * shell script that prints the username of the current user
 * shell script that prints all the groups a currnt user is part of
+* shell script that changes the owner of the file "hello" to "betty"